 The largest option is the Big Sky Chinook 1, 91″ x 24/36″ x 39″ (230 x 92/60 x 99 cm).
 The Chinook has more floor space but is not quite as tall for sitting up.

 Second, although the fly has the vestibule and superior rain and wind protection, rain is usually not a problem and the added protection may cause more condensation.
 However, this may not be an issue, because all sides of the tent under the fly are breathable, whereas on the Lago, only the sides breath.
-More use is needed to determine the degree of condensation.
+I have used the Ripen for a few years now and found no significant degree of condensation.

 For more about winter tent options see “3-Season vs. 4-Season Tents.”

-If you have any suggestions or questions, please comment below.
+If you have any suggestions or questions, please let me know.
+I look forward to hearing your thoughts.

 *Just so you know, there is no financial incentive behind any of the gear recommendations on this website.
 No company sponsors my reviews.
-In this case, I now have a Leipen Air Raiz 1 tent because I chose to buy it.
+In this case, I now have a Ripen Air Raiz 1 tent because I chose to buy it myself.

 Hello Michael.
 Great job you do testing winter equipment.
 We live in Norway and some of your equipment is unknown for us.
 Just want to inform you about our wonderful tent from the tentmaker HUSKY in Cz.
 We got our Extreme Fighter 3-4 this winter and just love it.
 Heavy, yes, but good quality poles and fabric.
 Take a look at our pictures on insta @2fjellreker.
 All the best from Birthe and Kare